 Gatehouse Operations

 The Facility is equipped with Gatehouses for weighing or estimating the volume of materials in Customer vehicles.
 The WPWMA has elected to operate the Gatehouses at the Facility, including weighing and recording the weights or volumes of incoming loads, and to perform the Gate Fee collection and accounting activities with its own employees.
-The WPWMA retains the right to elect to utilize either a separate independent contractor or Contractor to perform such activities.
+The WPWMA retains the right to elect to utilize a separate independent contractor to perform such activities.
 If the WPWMA elects to use an independent contractor, it will give Contractor thirty (30) days prior notice of such election.
-If the WPWMA elects to have Contractor perform such activities, the WPWMA shall give Contractor ninety (90) days prior written notice of such election and Contractor, at an additional negotiated fee, shall provide sufficient, qualified staff to ensure accurate and efficient operation of the Gatehouses.

-WPWMA may install video cameras or otherwise monitor activities in person or virtually and may audit Gatehouse operations, procedures, scaled, and other equipment or processes at any time.
+WPWMA may install video cameras or otherwise monitor activities in person or virtually and may audit Gatehouse operations, procedures, scales, and other equipment or processes at any time.

 The WPWMA shall have complete discretion to establish, change or eliminate the Gate Fees for users of the Facility and may establish different fees for different categories of users.
 The WPWMA has sole discretion of which vehicles are weighed and which receive volume estimates.

-To protect the Facility and to insure that Contractor’s compensation is properly calculated, the WPWMA shall (1) direct vehicles carrying loads of Municipal Solid Waste or Commingled Recyclables which do not qualify as Publicly Hauled Waste to the Materials Recovery Facility, (2) direct vehicles carrying loads of Construction and Demolition Debris which do not qualify as Publicly Hauled Waste to the Construction and Demolition Debris Processing Area, (3) direct vehicles carrying loads of Publicly Hauled Waste directly to the Publicly Hauled Waste Tipping Area (4) direct non- Publicly Hauled Waste vehicles carrying loads of clean Green Waste, Food Waste and/or Wood Waste directly to the Organics Processing Area, (5) direct vehicles delivering Recyclable Materials listed in Section 5.14 to the Buyback/Dropoff Center, (6) direct vehicles carrying dirt, rock and other Inert Materials to the Inert Processing Area, and (7) direct vehicles carrying sewage sludge directly to the Landfill.
-The WPWMA shall have sole discretion in determining which incoming vehicles and loads are directed to each area of the Facility or the Landfill, but shall use its best efforts to direct vehicles to the proper area and direct vehicles carrying materials that could damage machinery and equipment at the Facility directly to the Landfill as appropriate.
+To protect the Facility and to insure that Contractor’s compensation is properly calculated, the WPWMA will (1) direct vehicles carrying loads of Municipal Solid Waste or Commingled Recyclables which do not qualify as Publicly Hauled Waste to the Materials Recovery Facility, (2) direct vehicles carrying loads of Construction and Demolition Debris which do not qualify as Publicly Hauled Waste to the Construction and Demolition Debris Processing Area, (3) direct vehicles carrying loads of Publicly Hauled Waste directly to the Publicly Hauled Waste Tipping Area (4) direct non- Publicly Hauled Waste vehicles carrying loads of clean Green Waste, Food Waste and/or Wood Waste directly to the Organics Processing Area, (5) direct vehicles delivering Recyclable Materials listed in Section 5.14 to the Buyback/Dropoff Center, (6) direct vehicles carrying dirt, rock and other Inert Materials to the Inert Processing Area, and (7) direct vehicles carrying sewage sludge directly to the Landfill.
+The WPWMA shall have sole discretion in determining which incoming vehicles and loads are directed to each area of the Facility or the Landfill, but will use its best efforts to direct vehicles to the proper area and direct vehicles carrying materials that could damage machinery and equipment at the Facility directly to the Landfill as appropriate.
 The Contractor shall satisfy itself as to the quantity and character of wastes brought to the Facility and the ability of the machinery and Contractor’s staff to protect the equipment from damage.
 The WPWMA shall have no obligation to compensate Contractor for damage to machinery and equipment at the Facility caused by such materials.

-The WPWMA shall consult with Contractor and reasonably consider Contractor’s requests that certain categories of loads not be directed to the Facility, but the final decision on such matters shall rest with the WPWMA.
+The WPWMA will consult with Contractor and reasonably consider Contractor’s requests that certain categories of loads not be directed to the Facility, but the final decision on such matters shall rest with the WPWMA.
 The WPWMA classifies material by sight and smell and does not operate any radioactive materials detection equipment.

+WPWMA may direct loads of any individual inbound material to alternative locations or vendors, but only in an amount not to exceed the lower of (i) 0.5% of overall inbound tonnage per month; or (ii) 200 tons per month, at its reasonable discretion.

 Days and Hours of Operation

 Contractor shall operate the Facility for receipt of materials every day of the year.
 Contractor shall operate the Facility for Processing during the following hours, except for the Holidays: